calcuis/gguf-speech-recognition/README.md

 ### speech recognizor - voice to GGUF model(s)

-pull your GGUF and WAV file(s) in the same directory and simply run it by:
+pull your GGUF and WAV file(s) [sound recording] in the same directory and simply run it by:
 ```
 python recognizor.py
 ```